influxdata/docs-v2/content/influxdb/clustered/install/deploy.md

 {{% note %}}
-**If you meet any of the following criteria, [install and use the `kubit` CLI](https://github.com/kubecfg/kubit#cli-tool) on your local machine to use it as an operator from your local terminal and deploy your cluster:**
+**If you meet any of the following criteria, [install and use the `kubit` CLI](https://github.com/kubecfg/kubit#cli-tool) on your local machine.
+This allows you to act as the operator would and deploy your cluster, but from your terminal**

-- You do not have permissions to install a CR.
+- You do not have permissions to install a CRD.
 - You do not have permissions to install the operator in the `kubit` namespace.
 - You do not have permissions to create cluster-wide role-based access control (RBAC).
 - You want to preview the generated YAML.
-- You do not want to run the operator in your InfluxDB cluster.
+- You do not want to run the operator in your Kubernetes cluster.
 {{% /note %}}

 {{< tabs-wrapper >}}